Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 ```

 The 'decode_token' function takes the token passed by 'connexion' and performs two tasks:

 * It calls the is_revoked function to check if the token has been revoked for some reason.
 Revoking basically means invalidating the token, marking the token not usable any more.
 If it has it'll raise an API error.
 * If the token has not been revoked it retrieves the payload from the token via decode_auth_token and returns it to 'connexion'.
   There are a couple of caveats handled in the function too.
 These are token expiration and invalidaty, both of which will raise
   errors.

 We will see each of these functions soon.

 Notice that we are using our configuration data by importing the JWT_SECRET from our config file.
 This is passed to the decode function
-    so that it knows what secrect to use for decoding.
+so that it knows what secret to use for decoding.

 The 'decode_refresh_token' does exactly the same but it passes a different secret to 'decode_auth_token'
-    Copy the code to auth/endpoints.py
+>Copy the code to auth/endpoints.py

 Now let's move on to our core authentication code in auth/core.py